What is Data?

 Further in this blog, we will look at the characteristics of Big Data.

 Characteristics of Big Data

-There are certain characteristics of Big Data that define the structure and importance of it.
+There are certain characteristics of Big Data that define its structure and importance of it.
 The six characteristics of Big Data are described below: